BennettGrider/Rare-Species-Lookup/README.md

 TODO:
 *****

--Round location accuracy number in result
 -Add pictures and descriptions for each species
--Add more PWA features (option to add to home screen as app via web app install banner) -Add headers for County / Adjacent County columns -Adjust adjacent county columns to still list vertically on wide screen resolutions -Improve general styling of rare species lists
+-Add more PWA features (add to home screen on desktop, button in nav bar to add to home screen, more features?)
+-Add headers for County / Adjacent County columns -Adjust adjacent county columns to still list vertically on wide screen resolutions -Improve general styling of rare species lists